SavannahWithAnH/CitiBikeAnalysis/README.md

     <img width="500" alt="image" src="./SQL/ERD.png">

-- Python to clean and convert csv files to json.
+- Python and panda to clean and convert csv files to json.

 - CSS for styling and we broke it down to 3 PARTS
     - Part 1: This section sets up basic HTML and body settings like setting the height to 100%.
 It also sets up the #map element's height and width.